peka01/helpdoc/ntr-test/docs/en/training-management.md

 ### Here's how you do it
 1. Go to the **Admin** view
-2. Find the exercise in the list
+2. Locate the exercise in the list
 3. Click on the **edit icon** (pencil) next to the exercise
 4. Change the name and/or description
 5. Click on **"Save"**